 Diarrhea shows up as loose or runny stools, and messiness underneath the tail.

 To help prevent constipation, make sure your guinea pig gets fresh green vegetables every day, and provide access to clean, fresh water.
-To prevent diarrhea, keep its cage clean and introduce new foods gradually.
+To prevent diarrhea, keep his cage clean and introduce new foods gradually.
 Don’t feed your guinea pig anything containing processed sugar as this can interfere with normal gastrointestinal function.
 Keep fruit treats to a minimum.

 Many skin problems in guinea pigs are caused by an external fungus.
 This infection usually starts on the face and spreads to other parts of the body, although it may be present in more than one place at a time.
 You’ll see missing areas of hair on a guinea pig’s body, sometimes covered with scales or sores.
 The spots may be itchy, so you’ll see your guinea pig scratching them repeatedly.